-To make an objection to your property assessment you will need to file an objection with the City Clerk to appear before the Board of Review.
+To make an appeal to your property assessment you will need to file an objection with the City Clerk to appear before the Board of Review.
 We recommend that you 1st meet with a member of the assessing staff during the Open Book period in the spring/summer of each year (see calendar for dates).

 If after that meeting you still feel your property assessment does not reflect Market Value or it appears inequitable you must file a Formal Objection Form with the City Clerk in order to appear before the Board of Review.
 Formal Objection Forms will be available in the Assessor’s office during Open Book then afterward in the City Clerk’s Office.